 The growing popularity of messengers and chatbots is most noticeable in China.
 The most popular messengers there – WeChat and Baidu – have turned into real personal assistants.
-WeChat has more than 800 million users, Baidu more than 650 million.
+As of 2016, WeChat has more than 800 million users, Baidu more than 650 million.

 These apps can accomplish a variety of tasks, from exchanging media files to shopping.
 And all this happens without leaving the app.

 Why do you need to seriously think about chat bot app development?

 1. The appearance of chatbot messenger platforms